ZenzenDatabase/CMR/README.md

 # Contact
-If you have any questions, please email donghuozeng@gmail.com (I am Zen).
+If you have any questions, please email donghuozeng@gmail.com (I am Zeng).

 ## References：